AkhilTejaDoosari/DevOps-Learning-Journal/01. Linux/README.md

-# 🐧 DevOps Learning Journal 📘
+# 🚀 DevOps Daily Learning Journey

-This repository contains my daily learning notes as I progress through key areas in the DevOps ecosystem starting with Linux, and moving into AWS, Docker, Kubernetes, CI/CD, and more.
+Welcome to my DevOps learning repository.
+This is where I document my **daily progress** through the DevOps ecosystem — starting with **Linux**, and moving into **AWS**, **Docker**, **Kubernetes**, **CI/CD**, and beyond.

-I’m committing daily to build discipline, track my growth publicly, and share this journey with the world one `.docx` at a time.
+I'm committing to this journey daily to:

+- 📈 Build discipline through consistent practice
+- 📓 Track and reinforce my growth publicly
+- 🌍 Share knowledge with the community — one `.md` file at a time

+---

-## 🗂 Structure
+## 🎯 Goals

+- ✅ Master core tools and workflows used in DevOps
+- ✅ Learn by doing, documenting real-world examples
+- ✅ Help others by keeping things clear and beginner-friendly

+---

+## 🙌 Let’s Connect

+If you're on a similar journey or find these notes helpful, feel free to star ⭐ the repo, fork it, or reach out.

+> **“Small steps every day lead to big results.”**